Apx99/Knowledge/Readme.md

 ## A storage for open source and free tech things to learn from
 ________________________________________________________________

-// markdown
+// Markdown
-[Free Programming Tutorials For Multiple Languages and General Computer Science Information] (https://goalkicker.com/)
+(https://goalkicker.com/) [Free Programming Tutorials For Multiple Languages and General Computer Science Information]

-// html
 <a href="https://goalkicker.com/"> Free Programming Tutorials For Multiple Languages and General Computer Science Information </a>